 The South East Queensland Regional Planning Committee plays a key role in advising the Minister on the preparation of the regional plan for the region.
 The committee will meet at key stages throughout the regional planning process.
 It is chaired by the Deputy Premier (in her role as Minister for Infrastructure, Local Government and Planning), and includes another six ministers and the mayors from each local government area in the region.

-The South East Queensland Regional Planning Committee met on three occasions in 2015 and this year on 20 April 2016.
+The South East Queensland Regional Planning Committee met on three occasions in 2015 and this year on 20 April 2016 and 21 June 2016.

 The South East Queensland Regional Plan includes the local government areas of: